PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

-After the user has logged in, the **AppOwnsDataClient** application calls the **Embed** endpoint to retrieve a view model which contains all the data required for embedding reports from the tenant workspace in Power BI.
-This view model includes the embed token which has been generated to give the user the correct level of permissions determined by inspecting the user profile in **AppOwnsDataDB**.
+After the user has logged in, the **AppOwnsDataClient** application calls the **Embed** endpoint to retrieve a view model which contains all the data required for embedding reports from the user's tenant workspace in Power BI.
+As you know, this view model includes the embed token which has been generated to give the user the correct level of permissions.

 <img src="Images\ReadMe\media\image12.png" style="width:4.04908in;height:1.00544in" />

-The **AppOwnsDataClient** application allows any user to login.
-All that is required is that the user has an Azure AD account which can be either an organizational account or a personal account.
-When a user logs in for the first time, there is code in **AppOwnsDataWebApi** that automatically adds a new record for the user.
-However, when users are created on the fly like this, they are not assigned to any tenant.
-In this case, returns a view model with no embedding data and a blank tenant name.
+Any user with an organizational account or a personal account can log into the **AppOwnsDataClient** application.
+When a user logs in for the first time, **AppOwnsDataWebApi** automatically adds a new record for the user.
+However, when users are created on the fly in this fashion, they are not assigned to any customer tenant.
+In this scenario where the user is unassigned, **AppOwnsDataWebApi** returns a view model with no embedding data and a blank tenant name.
 The **AppOwnsDataClient** application responds to this view model with the following screen notifying the user that they need to be assigned to a tenant before they can begin to view reports.

 <img src="Images\ReadMe\media\image13.png" style="width:4.45714in;height:1.4354in" />

+### Designing a custom telemetry layer

-A valuable aspect of the App-Owns-Data Starter Kit architecture is it adds its own custom telemetry layer.
+A valuable aspect of the **App-Owns-Data Starter Kit** architecture is it adds its own custom telemetry layer.
 The **AppOwnsDataClient** application has been designed to call the **ActivityLog** endpoint of **AppOwnsDataWebApi** whenever there is user activity that needs to be monitored. **AppOwnsDataWebApi** responds to calls to the